Carl Eller: College career

-He was recruited to the University of Minnesota by head coach Murrary Warmath, on the recommendation of Bobby Bell, a fellow North Carolina high school player, from Shelby.
-Eller played defensive tackle from 1961-1963, and began starting in his sophomore year (1961), playing with a broken hand that year.
+He was recruited to the University of Minnesota by head coach Murray Warmath, on the recommendation of Bobby Bell, a fellow North Carolina high school player, from Shelby.
+Eller played defensive tackle from 1961 to 1963, and began starting in his sophomore year (1961), playing with a broken hand that year.
 In 1961 and 1962, Eller played tackle alongside Bell, a future NFL Hall of Fame linebacker and the 1962 Outland Trophy winner.

 As a sophomore, on January 1, 1962, Eller starred in helping lead the Golden Gophers to a 21–3 Rose Bowl victory over UCLA.
 Eller played both offensive left tackle and defensive tackle in the game, throwing key blocks as an offensive lineman during the game.
 The team had been divided on whether to go back to the Rose Bowl, after losing the game one year earlier, but quarterback Sandy Stevens convinced the team they should go for Eller's sake, as he might never have another opportunity to play in the game.
 In 1972, a group of writers and Rose Bowl experts included Eller at defensive tackle on their 50-year Rose Bowl team.

 While Eller shared the starting position at offensive tackle as a sophomore, he became a full-time, two-way player as a junior and senior and was voted All-American in 1962 and 1963.

 The 1962 Naval Academy team included Eller on its all-opponent team.
 As a junior in 1962, he was second team All-Big Ten, and the following year Eller was a consensus All-American and first team All-Big Ten.
 In 1963, he also won the school's Bronko Nagurski Award as the team's most valuable player.
 As a senior (1963), Eller was the runner-up for the Outland Trophy.

 During his freshman year in college, the 1960 Gophers were National Champions and Big Ten Champions, losing in the Rose Bowl; though Eller did not play on that team.
 Minnesota was a losing team in the immediate prior seasons, and coach Warmath had decided to field a racially and geographically diverse team.
 Eller, who was on the 1960 freshman team, believed and emphasized that the ultimately successful Minnesota teams during that era were “'a major, major factor in the [Black] freedom movement.'"

 At the University of Minnesota, Eller joined the Mu chapter of the Alpha Phi Alpha fraternity.